Azure/helm-charts/docs/prerequisities/README.md

 is already installed and you can skip this section.

 Otherwise, you'll need to install the Helm componentry onto your cluster yourself.
-Simply run the following commands from the root of this repository to complete the installation:
+Simply run the following commands to complete the installation:

 ```console
 kubectl create -f https://github.com/Azure/helm-charts/blob/master/docs/prerequisities/helm-rbac-config.yaml